Techrules

 Techrules (泰克鲁斯·腾风) is a Chinese automobile manufacturer headquartered in Yizhuang, China that specializes in producing sports cars.

 History

-Tecrules was founded in 2015, and is based in Yizhuang, China.
+Techrules was founded in 2015, and is based in Yizhuang, China.

 The AT96 was Techrules's first car, coming out in 2016.
 It uses a multi-fuel (jet fuel, kerosene, natural gas, biogas) aviation turbine to charge the batteries.
 It has 1030 hp and 6372 lb-ft of torque, a 0-60 mph time of 2.5 seconds, and a top speed of 218 mph.
 The GT96 was an all diesel version of the AT96.

-Their second vehicle was the Tecrules Ren, which came out in 2018.
+Their second vehicle was the Techrules Ren, which came out in 2018.
 It is a high performance sports car that uses a diesel turbine engine as well as an option of 3 electric batteries.
 Its annual output is 10 units per year.
 It has a top speed of 199 mph.
 The Ren is not street legal in the US or Europe.